 The publication of the 2018 Special Eurobarometer Report (together with 28 country factsheets) on Sport and Physical Activity shows a disappointing, but small decline in overall levels of physical activity when compared to the 2014 Report.
 In the new Eurobarometer Report fitness remains the largest participation sport across the EU28.

-- Commitment to the European Innovation Partnership on Active and Healthy Ageing (DG CONNECT)
+- Commitment to DG CONNECT's European Innovation Partnership on Active and Healthy Ageing (2015 - 2016)